 For official responses and updates regarding Ithaca and Tompkins County and our higher education communities please reference the following websites:

 Our dynamic, creative community remains strong.
-In the spirit of proactive measures, large events of 100 or more people have been postponed or canceled at this time.
+In the spirit of proactive measures, large events have been postponed or canceled at this time.
 As rescheduled event dates are announced, Visit Ithaca will share those dates with all.
 For many events, previously purchased tickets will remain valid for future show dates.
 The Ithaca Events calendar will remain a resource for future events and rescheduled dates when the information becomes available.